This video provides an overview of profile-based permissions. Duration: 5 min.

-Profile-based permissions refers to the permissioning model PPM Pro employs for most entities: projects, tasks, issues, portfolios, assets, reports, filters, and dashboard.
+Profile-based permissions refers to the permissioning model PPM Pro employs for most entities: projects, tasks, issues, portfolios, assets, reports, filters, dashboards, and the "new" requests.
 The remainder of the entities use what's referred to as Permissions-based Entity Teams.
 See also About Entity Teams.

 A rule type determines who gets the permissions when you create a profile: